axibase/atsd/rule-engine/overrides.md

 ![https://apps.axibase.com/chartlab/32fcae1a](./images/severity-over.png)

-If no override rule matches the window and the alert is eventually triggered by the default condition, the alert is assigned the severity level specified on the 'Logging' tab.
+If no override rule matches the window and the alert is eventually triggered by the default condition, the alert is assigned the severity level specified on the **Logging** tab.

 ![](./images/logging-severity.png)

 ## Override Example

-The metric in this example measures disk space usage and is collected with 'file_system' and 'mount_point' tags.
+The metric in this example measures disk space usage and is collected with `file_system` and `mount_point` tags.
 The numeric values range between 0% and 100%.
 The alert must be raised if disk utilization exceeds **80%** unless a custom threshold is found in the Overrides table.

 Default Condition